 PDF files are delivered before 8:00 a.m.
 ET, before 12:30 p.m.
-ET and with a final file sent by 2 p.m. local time.
+ET and by 2:00 p.m. local time.
 They are delivered via FedLine Web and Axway Secure Client and remain available to download, view and print for multiple days.

 You will need the following to be in place:

 Please visit the Check Services Fee Schedules for details regarding the fees for FedReceipt Plus for Returns image cash letters (ICLs).
 There are no fees associated with the PDF file receipt option for customers with an existing FedLine connection.